narayanan2004/GraphMat/README.md

     git submodule update
     make test

-To run all the tests,
+To run all the tests with a single MPI rank,

     ./testbin/test

+Tests are also runnable in distributed mode with multiple ranks,

+    mpirun -np <NRANKS> ./testbin/test

 You can also do
     ./testbin/test -?